ocklund/bumpkis/README.md

 - How Bumper processes the events from Bitbucket will be visible in the Bumper log
 - There should now exist a pull request in the [Bitbucket dashboard](http://localhost:7990/bitbucket/dashboard) for bumping the dependency `bar`, titled "[AUTO] Bump version to com.example.bar:bar:<version>"

-**Note to self:** After testing, remember that any changes in the demo repos should not be pushed to this repo